 concept

-Cinelogue provides a collaborative space for film curation, global streaming, and critical dialogue around cinema, representation, and politics by presenting cinema by the Global Majority (Black people, Indigenous people, and People of Color, who make up over 80% of the world’s population).
+Cinelogue provides a collaborative space for film curation, global streaming, and critical dialogue around cinema, and politics by presenting cinema by the Global Majority (people from formerly and currently colonized geographies, who make up over 80% of the world’s population).

-Cinelogue represents, revives, and celebrates critically acclaimed and emerging filmmakers from countries and communities within Africa, Asia, Latin America, and Oceania.
+We are committed to showcasing critical and compelling independent cinema from countries and communities within Africa, Asia, Latin America, and Oceania.
 While many filmmakers on our platform put issues of race, gender, and class (amongst many other forms of oppression) at the center of their filmmaking practice, others are lighter stories or satires made for joy.

-For the first 100 titles of our recently launched film library we collaborated with an external team of curators, who hold diverse regional foci in the independent cinema landscape and carefully sourced a selected number of films under a chosen theme.
-The titles will be released throughout the first library year until Fall 2024.
+For our film library we are working with curators, who have different regional and social focuses within the independent film landscape and who each carefully source a select number of films under a chosen theme.
+The titles are released on a weekly basis.

 starting point